-In addition, one can define the class of finite structures and the class of well-orderings.
-I will leave the details to you as a homework.
-In class, though, I will show how to use the former to define the class of finite structures whose universe if even.
+For yet another example, I will leave it to you as an exercise to define the class of finite structures whose universe is even.
 More strikingly, one can provide a categorical description of the real numbers as a complete ordered field containing the rationals.

+In short, second-order logic is much more expressive than first-order logic.
 That's the good news; now for the bad.
 I have already mentioned that there is no effective proof system that is complete for the full second-order semantics.
 For better or for worse, many of the properties of first-order logic are absent, including compactness and the Löwenheim-Skolem theorems.

 On the other hand, if one is willing to give up the full second-order semantics in terms of the weaker one, then the minimal second-order proof system is complete for this semantics.
-In other words, if we read \vdash as

-"proves in the minimal system" and \models as "logically implies in the weaker semantics", we can show that whenever $\Gamma \models \varphi$ then $\Gamma \vdash \varphi$.
+In other words, if we read \vdash as "proves in the minimal system" and \models as "logically implies in the weaker semantics", we can show that whenever $\Gamma \models \varphi$ then $\Gamma \vdash \varphi$.
 If one wants to include specific comprehension axioms in the proof system, one has to restrict the semantics to second-order structures that satisfy these axioms: for example, if Δ consists of a set of comprehension axioms (possibly all of them), we have that if $\Gamma \cup \Delta \models \varphi$, then $\Gamma \cup \Delta \vdash \varphi$.
 In particular, if φ is not provable using the comprehension axioms we are considering, then there is a model of $\neg \varphi$ in which these comprehension axioms nonetheless hold.

 The easiest way to see that the completeness theorem holds for the weaker semantics is to think of second-order logic as a many-sorted logic, as follows.
 One sort is interpreted as the ordinary "first-order" universe, and then for each k we have a universe of "relations of arity k."
-We take the language to have built-in relation symbols " $true_k(R, x_1, \ldots, x_k)$ " which is meant to assert that R holds of x_1, \ldots, x_k , where R is a variable of the sort "k-ary relation" and x_1 to x_k are objects of the first-order sort.
+We take the language to have built-in relation symbols " $true_k(R, x_1, \ldots, x_k)$ " which is meant to assert that R holds of x_1, \ldots, x_k , where R is a variable of the sort "k-ary relation" and k1 to k2 are objects of the first-order sort.